 Finding it hard to fit in your gratitude practice?
 Include it into your fitness routine.
 Spend the first five minutes of your walk or time on a cardio machine on what you are grateful for that day.
 Hit the trails and pick up the pace and at each mile marker name one thing that you are thankful for.

 Change your Self-Talk

-Instead of noticing all of your “flaws” when you look in the mirror, try taking a moment to be grateful for the body that you have and thank it for the incredible things it allows you to do each day.
+Instead of noticing all of your “flaws” when you look in the mirror, try taking a moment to be grateful for the body that you have.
+Thank it for the incredible things it allows you to do each day.
 For example, strong legs that allows you to run outside with your children or dance with a loved one.
-Shift your mindset and you may notice that it may become easier to reach your goals.
+Shift your mindset, and you may notice that it may become easier to reach your goals.

 Pay it Forward

-Whether you pull out a pen and paper or draft an email, taking five minutes to thank someone can have a powerful impact on you and the recipient.
-“Gratitude does wonders for improving your relationships at home and at work,” says Miller.
-Try this with a coworker who might be getting on your nerves: “Seek out something authentic to thank them for—a job well done, for instance, and send them a note.
+Whether you pull out a pen and paper or draft an email, taking five minutes to thank someone.
+Ir can have a powerful impact on you and the recipient.
+“Gratitude does wonders for strengthening your relationships at home and at work,” says Miller.
+Try this with a coworker who might be getting on your nerves.
+“Seek out something authentic to thank them for—a job well done, for instance.
+Send them a note.
 You’ll notice your gratitude motivates others to be grateful, and negative feelings will begin to lift.”